powsybl/powsybl-core/docs/grid_model/extensions.md

         .add();
 ```

-(two-windings-transformer-phase-angle-clock-extension)=
+(two-winding-transformer-phase-angle-clock-extension)=
-## Two-windings transformer phase angle clock
+## Two-winding transformer phase angle clock

 This extension is used to model the Vector Group of a two-winding transformer.
 The phase angle clock is modeled at side 2 of a two-winding transformer.
 The voltage phase angle displacement is represented with clock hours.
 The valid values are 0 to 11.
-This extension is attached to a [two-winding transformer](network_subnetwork.md#two-windings-transformer).
+This extension is attached to a [two-winding transformer](network_subnetwork.md#two-winding-transformer).

 | Attribute       | Type       | Unit  | Required | Default value | Description                          |
 |-----------------|------------|-------|----------|---------------|--------------------------------------|